supposedly/wordledoodle/README.md

 2. Go through the suffix array linearly and group the indices together based on each one's position within a word.
    (Since our words are all the same length, and the concatenation delimiter adds 1 to that length, we can just group the indices by `index % (1 + wordLength)`)
-   Since the original suffix array was sorted lexicographically, these suffix subarrays will be sorted too.
+   These "suffix subarrays" are already sorted lexicographically because the original suffix array was as well.
 3. When a row of green states (letters that are `Right`), yellow states (letters that are `Elsewhere`), and/or black states (letters that are `Wrong`) needs to be solved for:
     1. Start keeping a running set of possible solves.
 This'll actually be a list of multiple sets, each one representing a different 'solve path'.